teisdbr/winlibrs-docs-test/faq.md

 * <a href="#what-is-an-unknown-offender">What is an Unknown Offender?
 When is it supposed to be used?</a>
 * <a href="#when-is-a-person-working-at-a-business-a-victim-and-when-is-the-business-a-victim">When is a Person who Works at a Business the Victim, and when is the Business Itself the Victim?</a>
 * <a href="why-does-kidnapping-involve-a-property">Why Does Kidnapping Involve a Property?</a>
+* <a href="how-case-statuses-change-when-arrests-are-made">If a case has two or more Suspects and only one of them is arrested as of yet, would the case status need to stay “Pending Investigation” or “Cleared by Arrest.”
+How will this be reported to the State?</a>
+* <a href="what-data-is-pulled-from-our-supplemental-reports">What Information do you pull from Supplemental Reports?</a>

 ## Everything Flat File
 * <a href="#flat-files-and-troubleshooting">Flat Files and Troublshooting</a>